carltongellis/MyFirstPerl/README.md

 # MyFirstPerl
-Please read the ReadMeFirst.txt contained in the MyFirstPerl folder for instructions.
+Please read the ReadMeFirst.txt file contained in the MyFirstPerlPro folder for instructions.